jw120/mal/jw-racket/README.md

-## TODO

-* Decide how much to error check functions vs relying on underlying Racket exceptionsst
+* Some error checking but rely on underlying racket to catch most invalid arguments

 * Not implemented - meta data for lists/vectors/hash-maps/atoms (just done for functions)

 * Defined a nil object.
 In Racket we have null which is the empty list and #f.
 Mal has '() and nil and #f all different.
-* Similar for whitespace

-* Readline history file
+* Does not save readline history file
-* Not error checking agruments - rely on racket exceptions
-* Contracts on class methods?
-Contracts on other provides?

-## Notes

-* Using racket as a normal implementation (later try translating mal to racket with #lang)